MicrosoftDocs/appcenter-docs/docs/sdk/data/xamarin.md

 - **T document:** This is the object itself.
 This will be the object inserted into your database.
 For `User`, it would be an instance of the `User` class.

 - **String partition:** The partition that the document will live in.
-You will most likely be using the `DefaultPartitions.UserDocuments` option to store this within a specific user's partition.
+Use the `DefaultPartitions.UserDocuments` option to create this within a specific user's partition.
+To use the private document partitions, you **must** be authenticated via [App Center Auth](../../auth/index.md).

 > [!NOTE]
 > Public documents are read-only.